puupee/puupee-api-go/docs/AccountApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiApiAccountRegisterPostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiRegisterRequest struct via the builder pattern

 Name | Type | Description  | Notes